djhunter67/rust_cuda/README.md

-# Personal Rust Nvidia Comglomeration
+# Personal Rust Nvidia Conglomeration

 Use Rust to explore and learn about leveraging the incredible power of Nvidia GPU's (Graphics Processing Unit).